r4pi/r4pi.org/content/using_r.md

 The `cat` command is R's built-in 'concatenate' function, but it's often used for outputting simple messages like this.

-Hopefully the content of the command we ran makes sense -- joining the word "Hello" with the name we stored earlier -- but you may be wondering about the "\n" on the end.
+Hopefully the content of the command you ran makes sense -- joining the word "Hello" with the name you stored earlier -- but you may be wondering about the "\n" on the end.
 This tells R to print a "new line".
-Without it, the message would still be printed, but out prompt would directly follow the output.
+Without it, the message would still be printed, but our prompt would directly follow the output.

 Try it: